hundredrabbits/thebook/north_pacific_logbook.md

 The sun came and stayed with us for an hour, not long enough to dry anything, but we're happy it came at all.
 The sun does wonders for our mood.

 ##### 1200
 We tacked back to the northeast to dodge some weather.
 It is raining again now, we drive from the cabin using a set of long ropes, since we no longer have a dodger to hide under.

-##### 1400
 We make *pâté chinois* (see recipes) for lunch.
 Then, I napped hard.

 Beating to weather with a good easterly heading.
 We are now 1,974 km (1066 nm) from Japan, we're nearing the 165°E mark that indicates our turn northward.
 When you sail east to Alaska or to the Pacific Northwest, you've got to go east until you hit that mark, otherwise you run the risk of staying in the path of typhoons.

 We keep getting strong winds.
 Every 2 days a big system runs us over.
 Considering what happened yesterday, we decided that we would heave-to as often as we needed to.
 This trip is a long one, and we need to keep our energy up.

 ##### 1700
-Put boat into heave-to again to eat a dinner of *soy bean hummus* (see recipes), carrots and sauteed vegetables.
+We put the boat into heave-to again to eat a dinner of *soy bean hummus* (see recipes), carrots and sauteed vegetables.
 We don't normally heave-to to eat meals, but we stopped for an hour just to relax, and to spend some time together.

-##### 1800
 We started night shifts ahead of time today, as it is getting darker earlier.
 We had good winds pushing us southeast.
 We received a message from Robusta, they are doing well, and are 556 km (300 nm) away from us.
 They cannot send messages often, as they have issues with their radio.

 ##### 2000